Lightnet/sdl3_vulkan_square/README.md

 - Vulkan SDK 1.4.313.0

 # Note:
-- need to config for vulkan in case of version different.
+- Need to config for vulkan in case of version different.